The Top 3 Fertility HerbsHealthy Pregnancy, Baby & Child

-While diet is clearly a critical part of fertility and eating the correct foods to promote fertility is Job #1, it is a lesser known fact that herbs can play a huge role in this area.
+While diet is clearly a critical part of healthy reproduction and eating the correct foods to promote fertility is Job #1, it is a lesser known fact that fertility herbs can play a huge role in this area.
 It is often a simple and very straightforward process to assist the establishment of pregnancy using these safe and time tested plants to balance the female hormones and libido.
-Herbs are also helpful in nourishing the body which helps to relax the entire nervous system.

 You know how doctors are often prone to say to couples having trouble conceiving that the woman just “needs to relax”?
 While this is an irritating comment for any woman to hear who is eager and ready to have a baby, herbs just might help this to happen a lot more quickly by doing just that!

 Best Fertility Herbs

 This is my most favorite all around fertility herb.
 Not only does it tone and nourish the uterus, it also promotes strengthening of the kidneys and adrenal glands.
 If you are or have ever been a coffee drinker, this herb is for you!

 One, two, or even more cups per day of this high mineral tea which is also loaded with chlorophyll (a detoxifier) for several months goes a long way toward preparing a woman’s body for pregnancy and for sustaining the embryo once conception occurs.

 Nettle tea is also fantastic in preparing for the baby’s birth as it is extremely high in Vitamin K, which allows the Mother to safely skip the newborn vitamin K shot knowing that her newborn baby’s blood will already contain an ample amount.